cronica-it/preview/website/events/1993-rose/index.md

 - Andre Germinet, Rene de Torsi France,
 _R-DBMS a Link to the Future_

-Internet Connections at ROSE'93
+Internet Connections at ROSE '93

-During ROSE'93 two Internet links were provided by EUnet Romania and LOGICnet (a branch from Sprint International).
+During ROSE '93 two Internet links were provided by EUnet Romania and LOGICnet (a branch from Sprint International).
 All the attendees could reach any of the Internet services directly from the Conference hall.
 Also full e-mail services have been provided.
-Mr. Vince Hovanek, responsable for Europe at Sprint International was the chairman of the "Networking" session of ROSE'93.
+Mr. Vince Hovanek, responsable for Europe at Sprint International was the chairman of the "Networking" session of ROSE '93.

-ROSE'93 list of participants from Romania
+ROSE '93 list of participants from Romania

 - Marina Girju, Mihai Pop, N.Popovici - PUB Communication Center _The Local Area Network at the PUB and the Central Communication Server_